Loans on David Hockney Paintings & Art

 Pawn my David Hockney Paintings & Art

-David Hockney (OM, CH, RA) is one of the Western world’s most celebrated and iconic artists of the 20th century.
-A highly influential figure in the Pop Art movement of the 1960s, Hockney’s seminal paintings (such as 1967’s A Bigger Splash) are instantly recognisable to art connoisseurs the world over.
-Of course, that huge reputation has also brought in some hefty price tags.
+If you considered for loans on David Hockney paintings and art, David Hockney (OM, CH, RA) is one of the Western world’s most celebrated and iconic artists of the 20th century.
+A highly influential figure in the Pop Art movement of the 1960s, Hockney’s seminal paintings (such as 1967’s A Bigger Splash) are instantly recognizable to art connoisseurs the world over.
+Of course, that huge reputation has also brought in some hefty price tags, placing his work alongside some of the most expensive artworks worlwide.
 His 1972 acrylic painting Portrait of an Artist (Pool with Two Figures) recently became the world’s most valuable painting by a living artist when it sold for a princely £70 million at the prestigious Christie’s auction house, New York, in November 2018.
-Hockney’s previous record sale, also in 2018, was £17.4 million for Pacific Coast Highway and Santa Monica (1990).
+Hockney’s previous record sale, also in 2018, was £17.4 million for Pacific Coast Highway and Santa Monica (1990)…yet again a record in the world of modern art auctions.

 We run an open-door policy at our Mayfair offices, meaning we are open for valuations during all our business hours.
 However, knowing how valuable David Hockney originals can be, we recommend booking ahead for a one-to-one appointment.